Ancient, nameless suns are the origin of all visible matter. All form, any form I create, is a material continuation of these suns.

 Work Studios

-Monumental installation and conceptual artist Christine Corday engages a materials practice with the evolving human scale of perception and fundamental forces.
-She works with temperature, pressure, material states, and atomic elements as well as creating new tools and materials by Art-led collaborations with international scientists, architects, engineers in natural and technological processes.
+Christine Corday, a monumental installation and conceptual artist, engages a material practice with the evolving human scale of perception and fundamental forces.
+She works with temperature, pressure, and the material states of atomic elements, as well as creating new tools and materials through art-led collaborations with international scientists, architects, and engineers through natural and technological processes.

-Corday moved her painting studio in 1999 to be informed by other cultural histories and definitions of Art and artist.
-Each location, she utilized anonymity to shed, learn and challenge definitions, aesthetics, and cultural contribution of Art and artist.
+In 1999, Corday relocated her painting studio to immerse herself in diverse cultural histories and interpretations of art and artistry.
+In each location, she utilized anonymity to shed light, learn, and challenge definitions, aesthetics, and the cultural contribution of art and artists.

-From her first studios in San Francisco, California and Portland, Oregon, she moved her studio to Tokyo, Japan (1999-2000); then to Seville, Spain (2000 -2004), and then to Greenpoint, Brooklyn, New York (2005-2008).
-It was in New York, Corday’s practice replaced paint with elemental plasmas–from room-temperature paint to elements heated to temperatures like the surface of the Sun.
-After debut exhibition of her first Protoist work UNE, she moved to Hudson Valley, New York (2009-Present) to be closer to the foundries and fabrication studio of Christopher Powers, the partnered fabricator for UNE.
-Corday later in 2010 married Christopher and continue to collaborate on all Protoist, Abstract Construct and other work series including Foundation Civilization.
+From her first studios in San Francisco, California, and Portland, Oregon, she moved her studio to Tokyo, Japan (1999–2000), then to Seville, Spain (2000–2004), and then to Greenpoint, Brooklyn, New York (2005–2008).
+In New York, Corday’s practice replaced paint with elemental plasmas—from room-temperature paint to elements heated to temperatures like the surface of the sun.
+After the debut exhibition of her first form, UNE, she moved to Hudson Valley, New York (2009–present) to be closer to the foundries and fabrication studio of Christopher Powers, the partnered fabricator for UNE.
+Later in 2010, Corday married Christopher, and they continue to collaborate on all her Protoist works, Abstract Constructs, and other series, including Foundation Civilization.

 Sculptor Tools

-In Corday’s practice, temperature and pressure are the cosmological-scale hammer and chisel of all material form on Earth and universe.
-“The universe has sculptor’s tools and as an artist, I use them… (Domus, Venice Architecture Biennale).”
-Corday collects and collaborates with space, geologic, fusion, planet, material sciences and technologies exploring the range and further application of these tools.
+In Corday's practice, temperature and pressure serve as the cosmological-scale tools that shape all material forms on Earth and in the universe.
+"The universe has sculptors tools, and as an artist, I use them..."
+(Domus, Venice Architecture Biennale).
+Corday collects and collaborates with space, geology, fusion, planet, material sciences, and technologies, exploring the range and further application of these tools.

 Elements tooled with Temperature